rbind/deleeuw/content/post/incomplete.md

 tags = []
 title = "Some Incomplete Papers"
 +++
-Not sure if I will ever finish these, but what is there makes it pretty clear what I would need to add to make them complete.
-The notion of sharp quadratic majorization is generalized using *fans* of majorizers.
-And formulas are given for the convergence rate of majorization algorithms with equality and/or inequality constraints.
+Not sure if I will ever finish these, but the incomplete versions make it pretty clear what needs to be added to make them complete.
+In the first paper the notion of sharp quadratic majorization is generalized using *fans* of majorizers.
+In the second paper formulas are given for the convergence rate of majorization algorithms with equality and/or inequality constraints.